Skip to main content

 What Is the Score Loan?

 The Score Loan is one of four UHC first mortgage programs.
-It was created specifically for buyers whose credit score falls in the 620–659 range — a gap where conventional loans are either unavailable or expensive, and FHA loans carry permanent mortgage insurance.
+It was created specifically for buyers whose credit score falls in the 620–659 range, a gap where conventional loans are either unavailable or expensive, and FHA loans carry permanent mortgage insurance.
 The Score Loan pairs a UHC first mortgage with up to 6% down payment assistance (DPA), making it possible to buy with little to no cash out of pocket.

 Key Program Facts

-• Minimum credit score: 620
+• Minimum credit score: 620 (per UHC official program page)

 • Loan type: 30-year fixed rate

-• Mortgage insurance: varies by configuration
+• Mortgage insurance: required (FHA-backed configurations)

 Property Types Eligible